Actually Cool Things to Do in Myrtle Beach

-Myrtle Beach is known for being a tourist’s paradise, complete with water parks, neon lights, and enough chain restaurants to make a mall food court blush.
-But just because you’re visiting the tourist capital of South Carolina doesn’t mean there aren’t hidden, local gems to visit while you’re in town.
-From shagging on the beach to exploring a blackwater river via kayak, here’s a rundown of things in Myrtle Beach that are actually worth doing.
+Myrtle Beach is known for being a tourist’s paradise in the summertime, complete with water parks, neon lights, and enough chain restaurants to make a mall food court blush.
+But the tourist capital of South Carolina is actually ideal to visit in the fall -- when the crowds have calmed, kids have returned to school, and the ocean water feels just right.
+From shagging on the beach to exploring an exciting inlet town, here’s a rundown of things in Myrtle Beach that are actually worth doing.

 Sip a local craft beer

 The Crafty Rooster in Conway features more than 100 craft beer selections.
 The bar was started by former Coastal Carolina students, and the name is a reference to CCU’s mascot, the Chanticleer.
-Atlas Tap House features a great beer selection of its own, and its location right across the street from the SkyWheel (which you can see from the back patio/tiki bar) offers an atmosphere that’s tough to beat (or simply a conveniently located escape from all the "family fun").
+Atlas Tap House features a great beer (and bourbon) selection of its own, and its location right across the street from the SkyWheel -- which you can see from the back patio/tiki bar -- offers an atmosphere that’s tough to beat.

 Rock out with the locals

 The backyard at The Boathouse looks out over the Intracoastal Waterway, making a strong case as one of the East Coast's premier outdoor music venues.
-That's bolstered by their free Sunday concert series that attracts touring jambands and country acts like BIG Something, Afroman and Riley Green.
-In Murrells Inlet, the Hot Fish Club features an outdoor gazebo bar and patio that looks out over the marsh and is absolutely stunning at sunset.
+That's bolstered by their free Sunday concert series that attracts touring jambands and country acts like Big Something, Afroman and Riley Green.
 Right in the heart of town at Barefoot Landing, the House of Blues features national acts like Drake White and the Flaming Lips in an intimate, tiered room, but their main attraction may be the Sunday morning gospel brunch.

 Dine on the local bounty

 Myrtle Beach is lined with fried seafood joints slinging the "Calabash style" made famous just across the border in North Carolina.
-A gut-busting Calabash buffet is a prerequisite for any Myrtle trip, but more discerning diners will appreciate the French influence at SeaBlue or the Italian-oriented local fish preparation at Costa Coastal Kitchen in Murrells Inlet.
+A gut-busting Calabash buffet is a prerequisite for any Myrtle trip, but more discerning diners will appreciate the French influence at SeaBlue, the rustic and creative menu at Strong Waters, the Italian-oriented local fish preparation at Costa Coastal Kitchen in Murrells Inlet.
 Eat seafood directly from the folks who sell it fresh at Mr. Fish, a family-run institution with local crab, triggerfish, and sushi, and an onsite seafood market.
 For an especially unique experience, make a reservation at The Parson's Table, a chef-owned fine dining spot in a charming wooden building that was once a Methodist church.

 If you’re feeling adventurous, eschew the typical resort stay for an experience in nature.
 Both Huntington Beach State Park and Myrtle Beach State Park offer everything from tented campsites to hookups for an RV or camper.
 Huntington features a gorgeous backdrop of live oaks and the ruins of Atalaya, a sprawling mansion that's a National Historic Landmark.
 Myrtle SP has easy beach access and a number of self-led tours and programs for you to explore.